NuevoFoundation/workshops/content/english/razor/_index.md

 ### Install .NET SDK

-> Note
+{{% panel theme="info" header="How to check if you have .NET installed"%}}
->
+You can check to see if you already have .NET installed by opening a Terminal window and typing <code>dotnet --version</code> and pressing the Enter key.
-> You can check to see if you already have .NET installed by opening a Terminal window and typing <code>dotnet --version</code> and pressing the Enter key.
+{{% /panel %}}

 1. Open a new Internet browser window.